 NOTE—In the case of a bandwidth signaling TA the Address 2 field is not equal to the MAC address of the transmitter.

-NOTE—In the case of a device utilizing Enhanced Data Privacy (EDP), the Address 1 and Address 2 fields can be randomized MAC addresses that do not correspond to the MAC address(es) used at association.
+NOTE—In the case of a device utilizing Enhanced Data Privacy (EDP) on the WM, the Address 1 and Address 2 fields can be randomized MAC addresses that are different from the OTA MAC address(es) used at association.

+[note that this assumes viewing OTA content versus within/after processing – or a separate subsection for EDP]

 9.2.4.3.2 Address representation